hypercube-software/Audio-Workshops/site/docs/audio-dsp.md

 - For 16 bit unsigned samples, we are in the range `[0x0000,0xFFFF] `
 - For 24 bit unsigned samples, we are in the range `[0x000000,0xFFFFFF] `

 The process of converting a voltage to a digital number is called [quantization](https://en.wikipedia.org/wiki/Quantization_(signal_processing)) and it has inherently an error associated with it: this is the **quantization error**.
-The less bits you have, the bigger it is.
+The fewer bits you have, the bigger it is.

 💡 Quantization error mean "I don't have enough bits to represent those little tiny variations in voltage amplitude".
 It produces **noise**.

 It is important to understand that any sampled signal bring some noise in low amplitudes.
-This zone is ugly and you don't want to ear it.
+This zone is ugly, and you don't want to ear it.

 - The more bits you have, the lower is the noise floor
 - If you listen **Classical music**, quantizing at 24 bits is a good idea because the music contains many sections at low volume.
-- If you listen **Dubstep music**, it is so compressed that you don't need a lot of bits to play it: the volume is alway high.
+- If you listen **Dubstep music**, it is so compressed that you don't need a lot of bits to play it: the volume is always high.

 So quantization brings the concept of [dynamic range](https://en.wikipedia.org/wiki/Dynamic_range) in music:

-- It correspond to the ratio between the highest sample and the lowest sample.
+- It corresponds to the ratio between the highest sample and the lowest sample.
 The unit is in dB
 - The dynamic range of human hearing is roughly 140 dB.
-This is very good and it certainly requires more than 8 bits !
+This is very good, and it certainly requires more than 8 bits !

 💡 For more information, take a look on [this video](https://www.youtube.com/watch?v=1KBLguIXL30&list=PLbqhA-NKGP6B6V_AiS-jbvSzdd7nbwwCw&index=5).